Ichthyostega: Postcranial skeleton

-Ichthyostega is related to Acanthostega gunnari, which is also from what is now East Greenland.
-Ichthyostegas skull seems more fish-like than that of Acanthostega, but had a pelvic girdle morphology that seems stronger and better adapted to life on land.
+Ichthyostega is related to Acanthostega, which is also from what is now East Greenland.
+The skull seems more fish-like than Acanthostega, but the pelvic girdle morphology seems stronger and better adapted to life on land.
 Ichthyostega also had more supportive ribs and stronger vertebrae with more developed zygapophyses.
-Whether or not these traits were independently evolved in Ichthyostega is debated.
-It does, however, show that Ichthyostega may have ventured onto land on occasions, unlike contemporaneous limbed vertebrates, such as Elginerpeton and Obruchevichthys.
+Whether these traits were independently evolved in Ichthyostega is debated.
+It does, however, show Ichthyostega may have ventured onto land on occasion, unlike contemporaneous limbed vertebrates, such as Elginerpeton and Obruchevichthys.

 Classification

-In Late Devonian vertebrate speciation, descendants of pelagic lobe-finned fish – like Eusthenopteron – exhibited a sequence of adaptations: